mickem/adf-12c-tutorial/tutorial/01_model.md

 ### Setup git

 Post-sertup of git is somewhat involved but in esence you need to clone the repo and then create your own branch (from master).
-* g.1.1 Clone the repo (dont create a project/application)
-* g.1.2 Create/checkout your local branch
-* g.1.3 Manually create the two projects (Model/View)
+* g.1 Manually create the two projects (Model/View)
-* g.1.4 Manually create the maven application POM
+* g.2 Manually create the maven application POM
+* g.3 Run git init and add origin
+* g.4 Stash your changes
+* g.5 fetch and branch from master
+* g.6 stash pop your changes and continue with the assignment.

 ### Setup git password caching